EconML/QuickHull/README.md

 # QuickHull
 This is an implementation of QuickHull.
-A .txt file is required for the main method in QuickHull An example of the .txt format can be found in data.txt
+A .txt file is required for the main method in QuickHull \n An example of the .txt format can be found in data.txt